 There are two levels of clickstream analysis, traffic analytics and e-commerce analtyics.
-Traffic analytics operates at the server level and tracks how many pages are served to the user, how long it takes pages to load, how often the user hits the browser's back or stop button, and how much data is transmitted before a user moves on.
+Traffic analytics operates at the server level and tracks how many pages are served to the user, how long it takes each page to load, how often the user hits the browser's back or stop button and how much data is transmitted before the user moves on.
 E-commerce-based analysis uses clickstream data to determine the effectiveness of the site as a channel-to-market.
-It's concerned with what pages the user lingers on, what the user puts in or takes out of their shopping cart, and what items the shopper purchases, whether or not the shopper belongs to a loyalty program and uses a coupon code and the shopper's preferred method of payment.
+It's concerned with what pages the shopper lingers on, what the shopper puts in or takes out of a shopping cart, what items the shopper purchases, whether or not the shopper belongs to a loyalty program and uses a coupon code and the shopper's preferred method of payment.